Easy Amish Bread + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-4-Ingredient Amish White Bread is a simple recipe that creates a soft and tender, slightly sweet white bread.
-It is so easy, it is nearly a no-fail recipe.
-This one is a keeper!
+4-Ingredient Amish Bread creates a soft and tender, slightly sweet white bread.
+It’s so easy to make, it’s nearly impossible to mess up!
+After just one bite, you’ll know this Amish white bread recipe is a keeper!

 titled (shown on cutting board) 4-ingredient white bread

 There is just something about making your own bread.
-It is unlike any other ‘domestic’ task.
-It is especially wonderful when it is this easy.
+It is unlike any other “domestic” task.
+It is especially wonderful when it’s this simple!

 • Salt Fine grain kosher salt is the best for bread recipes like this one.

 • Butter – I personally prefer unsalted butter so I can add the salt to my liking.
-If you use salted butter you can cut down the salt in the recipe by 1/4 teaspoon.
+If you use salted butter, cut down the salt in the recipe by 1/4 teaspoon.

 soft slices of homemade bread next to crock of butter